International Woman's Flag Football Association

 The International Women's Flag Football Association (IWFFA) is the umbrella organization for female flag football around the world.
 The organization prides itself on being owned and operated by women whose motto is, "women should run their own sport".

 IWFFA offers girls and women's flag football tournaments in North America, Scandinavia, Central America, Asia and Caribbean Regions.
-Their outreach program offers flag football clinics and training for players, coaches, officials to any group wanting to develop female flag football in their area.
+Their outreach program offers flag football clinics and training for players, coaches, and officials to any group wanting to develop female flag football in their area.
 Their promotional tours have been highly rated by players, teams and leagues for good quality flag football training.
 Since 1997, the IWFFA has introduced the sport of flag football in countries: Denmark, Norway, Sweden, Iceland, El Salvador, Guatemala and Afghanistan.

 Though flag football is a sport and competition is crucial, less importance is stressed on winning, and more stress is placed on camaraderie, unity and to "Experience the Excitement" in order to invite all females regardless of the skill level to participate in competitions so that they can learn skills from playing the sport, then to transfer to other areas of their lives in order to better compete with their male counterparts to have female influence in world affairs and one day peace.